CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of orcs near Wyvern Tor.
 He offers a 100 gp reward to any party capable of resolving the problem.
 For further details about this quest, consult "Wyvern Tor" on page 35.

-**Quest: Finding Cragmaw Castle.** After resting at the Stonehill Inn, Ulfric Brimward takes up residence at the town master's hall.
+**Quest: Finding Mountainmaw Castle.** After resting at the Stonehill Inn, Ulfric Brimward takes up residence at the town master's hall.
 In his role as a representative of the Lords' Alliance, his aim is to restore law and order to Tuntin.
 He intends to locate the lost mine of Wave Echo Cave and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.

-Ulfric also encourages the characters to maintain pressure on the Cragmaw goblins.
-He offers a 500 gp reward to the party if they can locate Cragmaw Castle and defeat or expel the tribe's chieftain.
+Ulfric also encourages the characters to maintain pressure on the Mountainmaw Vermkins.
+He offers a 500 gp reward to the party if they can locate Mountainmaw Castle and defeat or expel the tribe's chieftain.
 Ulfric suggests that the party could find the castle by scouting the lands surrounding the Trident Trail for further raiding parties (refer to "Wilderness Encounters" in the "Trident Trail" section of part 3).

 **Quest: Finding Iarno.** Upon questioning several locals, Ulfric learns that Iarno Albrek, another member of the Lords' Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Tuntin.
 Ulfric enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Iarno, or whatever remains of him if something has befallen him.
 Ulfric describes Iarno as "a short, dark-bearded human wizard in his thirties."